 In fact, ceramic, glass, and porcelain flooring tiles are green to start with.
 This is because they are moisture resistant, long lasting, and manufactured greener.
 This is when compared to many other flooring options.
 Furthermore, they offer homeowners many easy options for turning them even greener.
 Last but not least, ceramic, porcelain, and glass tile flooring options allow you to go green without placing a big strain on your budget.

 The reason that ceramic tile (and other similar flooring) is organic is because of the natural ingredients used.
 For instance, ceramic tile uses sand, clay, feldspar, water, and quartz.
 No volatile compounds or other chemicals are added to create ceramic tile flooring.
-And some brands even use recycled tile to make it even more sustainable of a product.
+Daltile and some other brands even use recycled tile to make it even more sustainable of a product.